-Again the speed at which to retrieve your salmon spinners, or spoons, is determined by it’s shape, water depth and speed of the current.
+Again the speed at which to retrieve your salmon spinners or spoons is determined by its shape, water depth and speed of the current.
 Watch your spinner as it comes to your rod to get a good idea of how fast to wind.
 You will notice that if you wind too slowly the zed spinner will appear lifeless.
-Most new salmon anglers wind far too fast which causes the spinner to rise towatrds the surface away from the salmon which tend to “hug” the bottom.
+Most new salmon anglers wind far too fast which causes the spinner to rise towards the surface away from the salmon which tend to “hug” the bottom.

-At the same fishing spot mentioned above you often see new guys start winding flat-out the moment their spinner splashes on the surface of the water.
-The more frustrated they become at not catching a salmon the faster they wind.
-With this method their zed spinner is racing also just under the surface.
-Their changes of catching a fish are slim indeed.
+At the same fishing spot mentioned above, you often see new guys start winding flat-out the moment their spinner splashes on the surface of the water.
+The more frustrated they become at not catching a salmon the faster they wind the reel handle.
+With this method, their zed spinner is racing also just under the surface.
+Their chances of catching a fish are slim indeed.

 There will be some anglers who catch most of the salmon.
 Watch what they are doing and try to copy their winding speed.
 Try to observe how long they wait before they start to wind the handle after their lure hits the water.
 The speed at which you retrieve your lure is one of the key factors for success as an angler.
 This applies not just when salmon fishing but for all fish species both fresh and saltwater.